santosholi01/Portfolio_Django_Bootstrap/README.md

   Welcome to the Djanog Portfoli Porject, This repository hosts a fully functional portfoli website designed with Bootstrap on Django framework.
 It offer a visually appealing and user-friendly interface

-## overview🪟
+## Overview🪟
-    This is easy to develop and interact as backend development is easy on django and Bootstrap framwork for html , css and js.
+   this is easy to develop and interact as backend is provided by Django and Bootstrap for Frontend .

 ## Live Demo🪧